sebw/blog.wains.be/content/posts/2020/2020-10-05-libvirt-trunk-vlan-VM.md

 ## Regarding VMs in the native VLAN

+There is a known limitation for VMs that need to use the same VLAN as the host.

-For VMs that need to sit in the native VLAN (home VLAN ID 10 in my case), just use the host device `enp8s0` which will use macvtap (also known as direct interface).
+In such a scenario the VM would be using the host device `enp8s0` which will use macvtap.

-Keep in mind that communication between host and guests using macvtap is not possible for technical reasons detailed [here](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/virtualization_host_configuration_and_guest_installation_guide/app_macvtap).
+The communication between host and guests using macvtap is not possible for technical reasons detailed [here](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/virtualization_host_configuration_and_guest_installation_guide/app_macvtap).

 Guests to guests communication is possible.

-I personally run a Pi-hole DNS server in a VM on my home network, you have two possible workarounds
+I personally run a Pi-hole DNS server in a VM on my home network, so it means the host can't use Pi-hole as the resolver.

+There are two possible workarounds.

 ### Second NAT NIC on the guest